 - Comparative studies of factors related to achievement across multiple countries

 - Methodological issues associated with conducting large-scale educational research investigations of within-country achievement results via examination of data from comparison countries

 - Conceptualization and design of the study

 - Methods of analysis employed

 For specific award entry requirements, please consult the individual award conditions.

-Submissions for the awards are adjudicated by the IEA Awards Committee chaired by Dr Seamus Hegarty (IEA Publications and Editorial Committee chair).
-Other members are Dr Dirk Hastedt (IEA Executive Director) and Dr Thierry Rocher (IEA chair).
+Submissions for the research awards are adjudicated by the IEA Research Awards Committee chaired by Dr. Seamus Hegarty (IEA Publications and Editorial Committee Chair).
+Other members are Dr. Dirk Hastedt (IEA Executive Director) and Dr. Thierry Rocher (IEA Chair).
 Other experts may be added to the committee as required.